Emurgo/yoroi/src/crypto/sync_design.md

 ## Preliminaries

 A HD-wallet is defined by its *master key* from which we can derive several *accounts*.
 Each account provides two lists (chains) of addresses.
-These are *external* addresses (used for receiving money) and *internal* addresses (where we typically send transaction change).
+These are *external* addresses (used for receiving money) and *internal* addresses (sometimes called *change* addresses; this is where the wallet typically sends a transaction change).
 It is important to note that addresses in both chains needs to be used in a semi-sequential manner so that they can be retrieved in case the wallet needs to be restored from a backup.
-This is so because given an *(TODO v2?)* address the owner of a wallet cannot easily check whether the address belongs to some of its accounts (the account->addresses is a one-way cryptographic function)
+This is so because given an v2 address the owner of a wallet cannot easily check whether the address belongs to some of its accounts (the account->addresses is a one-way cryptographic function)

 We will say that a set of addresses is *gapLimit*-recoverable if and only if for each address *A_i* (at index *i* in the chain) there
 1) either *i <= gapLimit*; or